jonathanpeppers/spice/README.md

 dotnet new install Spice.Templates
 ```

-Create either a plain Spice project, or a hybrid Blazor-enabled Spice project:
+Create either a plain Spice project, or a hybrid "Spice+Blazor" project:

 ```sh
 dotnet new spice